+Interested in getting involved on campus?
 We have more than 80 student-led clubs and organizations on campus.
-Browse the list below, or see the full directory on ConnQuest.
+You can browse the list below, or see the full directory on ConnQuest, our engagement portal.

 Phi Alpha Theta National History Honor Society